Dependency Auto-Injection

 Custom Constructor Injection

-Sometimes, the parameters passed to the constructor may not be instances of classes but rather strings, numbers, arrays, and other data types.
-For example, the Mailer constructor may need to pass in the SMTP server IP and port:
+Sometimes the parameters passed to the constructor may not be class instances but strings, numbers, arrays, or other non-object data.
+For example, the Mailer constructor may need to receive the SMTP server IP and port:

 <?php